ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ### Timelapse Bar

 There is a **Timelapse Bar** that can show changes in data over time.
-It located at the bottom center of the screen or map area.
+It is located at the bottom center of the screen or map area.

-A great use case for is the internal displacement of people.
-Turn off both of the child protection indicators and activate the **IDP Departure layer**.
+A great use case is the internal displacement of people.
+Turn off both child protection indicators and activate the **IDP Departure layer**.

-You can see where indicators are selected because the tab heading will in bold.
+You can see where indicators are selected because the tab heading will be in bold.
 Click the **play button** on the time bar.
-You will see the changes in what region people are leaving from over time.
+You will see the changes in what region people are leaving over time.

 > Note: It may take some time to initially load the timelapse.

 Turn off the **play button** to stop the timelapse.
-You can click and drag on the grab handle in the timelpase bar to manually move it.
+You can click and drag on the grab handle in the timelapse bar to manually move it.

 ![timelapse](../assets/screenshots/time-laps.png)